Senate moves to avert rail strike amid dire warnings - The Boston Globe

-WASHINGTON (AP) — The Senate was moving quickly Thursday in an effort to avert a rail strike that the Biden administration and business leaders say would greatly damage the economy.
+WASHINGTON — The Senate moved quickly Thursday to avert a rail strike that the Biden administration and business leaders warned would have had devastating consequences for the nation’s economy.

-Senate Majority Leader Chuck Schumer announced a deal to hold a series of three votes related to the rail negotiations, with the final vote on whether to bind rail companies and workers to a proposed settlement that was reached in September.

-That settlement had been rejected by some of the 12 unions involved, creating the possibility of a strike.
-The House has already voted to impose that agreement anyway.
+The Senate passed a bill to bind rail companies and workers to a proposed settlement that was reached between the rail companies and union leaders in September.
+That settlement had been rejected by some of the 12 unions involved, creating the possibility of a strike beginning Dec.
+9.

-“I’m very glad that the two sides got together to avoid a shutdown, which would have been devastating for the American people, to the American economy and so many workers across the country,” Democrat Schumer told reporters.
+The Senate vote was 80-15.
+It came one day after the House voted to impose the agreement.
+The measure now goes to President Biden’s desk for his signature.

 Advertisement

+“I’m very glad that the two sides got together to avoid a shutdown, which would have been devastating for the American people, to the American economy, and so many workers across the country,” Democratic Leader Chuck Schumer told reporters.

-He spoke as Labor Secretary Marty Walsh and Transportation Secretary Pete Buttigieg emphasized to Democratic senators that rail companies would begin shutting down operations well before a potential strike would begin on Dec.
-9.
+Schumer spoke as Labor Secretary Marty Walsh and Transportation Secretary Pete Buttigieg emphasized to Democratic senators that rail companies would begin shutting down operations well before a potential strike would begin.
+The administration wanted the bill on Biden’s desk by the weekend.

-Shortly before Thursday’s votes, President Joe Biden — who had urged Congress to intervene earlier this week — defended the contract that four of the unions had rejected, noting the wage increases it contains.
+Shortly before Thursday’s votes, Biden — who had urged Congress to intervene earlier this week — defended the contract that four of the unions had rejected, noting the wage increases it contains.

 “I negotiated a contract no one else could negotiate,” Biden said at a news briefing with French President Emmanuel Macron.
 “What was negotiated was so much better than anything they ever had.”

-Critics say that contract that did not receive backing from enough union members lacked sufficient levels of paid leave for rail workers.
-Biden said he wants paid leave for “everybody” so that it wouldn’t have to be negotiated in employment contracts, but Republican lawmakers have blocked measures to require time off work for medical and family reasons.
-The U.S. president said that Congress should now impose the contract to avoid a strike that Biden said could cause 750,000 job losses and a recession.
+Critics say the contract that did not receive backing from enough union members lacked sufficient levels of paid leave for rail workers.
+Biden said he wants paid leave for everybody so that it wouldn’t have to be negotiated in employment contracts, but Republican lawmakers have blocked measures to require time off work for medical and family reasons.
+The president said that Congress should now impose the contract to avoid a strike that Biden said could cause 750,000 job losses and a recession.

 Advertisement